koshakkkq/Sparq/README.md

 ![Build Status](https://github.com/EgorDikanskiy/Sparq/actions/workflows/python-package.yml/badge.svg)

-Dependecies install
+### Dependecies install

 We use poetry as dependecies manager.

 First install poetry using

 1. `pip install poetry`

-Than acitvate venv:
+Then acitvate venv:

 2. `poetry shell`

-Than install all dependecies:
+Then install all dependecies:

-3. `poetry instlal`
+3. `poetry install`

 To add new dependecies use:

 `poetry add <dep_name>`

----

-Run dev serever:
-Run in src/
+### Run the app

+To run the app execute this command in `src/` folder:

 `fastapi dev main.py`